wqaetly/ai_agent_for_skill/claude_code_plugins/README.md

 1. **First install `claude-standards`** - Establish professional development standards foundation
 2. **Then install `game-skill-config`** - Configure game skill system
 3. **Finally install `nkg-unity`** - Support Unity compilation and debugging

+**Note**: Use remote installation for easier setup and automatic updates.
+Use local installation only if you're developing or modifying the plugins.

 ## 📄 License